Ajigasawa, Aomori: Demographics

 Per Japanese census data, the population of Ajigasawa has decreased by more than half over the past 60 years.

 History

 Oura Mitsunobu, the founder of the Tsugaru clan, settled in Tanesato (now part of Ajigasawa) in 1491, which developed into a port for the Tsugaru region.
-The area around Ajigasawa was controlled by the Tsugaru clan of Hirosaki Domain during the Edo period.
-Ajigasawa became a village in Nishitsugaru District, Aomori with the establishment of the modern municipalities system on April 1, 1889, and was elevated to town status on March 31, 1955 by annexing the neighboring villages of Akaishi, Nakamura, Narusawa and Maido.
+The area around Ajigasawa was controlled by the Tsugaru clan of Hirosaki Domain during the Edo period, and Ajigasawa was a thriving port on the kitamaebune coastal trading route, and after the Meiji restoration, was one of the main commercial fishing centers in Aomori.
+Ajigasawa became a village in Nishitsugaru District, Aomori with the establishment of the modern municipalities system on April 1, 1889, and was elevated to town status on March 31, 1955, by annexing the neighboring villages of Akaishi, Nakamura, Narusawa and Maido.

 Government

 Ajigasawa has a mayor-council form of government with a directly elected mayor and a unicameral town legislature of 12 members.
 Nishitsugaru District contributes one member to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 3rd district of the lower house of the Diet of Japan.